Viki-coding/ADHD-Self-Assessment/README.md

 **RESULTS**
 The results are based on the responses the user has made as shown above in the scoring description.
-This will be valuable to the user to inform them of their score and diagnois so that they can proceed or not with seeking a healthcare professional for a formal diagnosis.
+This will be valuable to the user to inform them of their score and diagnosis so that they can proceed or not with seeking a healthcare professional for a formal diagnosis.

-A print comment is displayed using the users first name and their total score indicating wheather they have ADHD, have mild sympthoms of ADHD, have sympthom of ADHD or have shown a high scoring indicating they have ADHD.
+A print comment is displayed using the users first name and their total score indicating whether they have ADHD, have mild symptoms of ADHD, have symptoms of ADHD or have shown a high scoring indicating they have ADHD.

-If they have sympthoms they are advised to look into it further.
+If they have symptoms they are advised to look into it further.

 ![RESULTS](https://github.com/user-attachments/assets/01fcc25c-8df1-422e-b7e6-dd6096490a2f)

 <h2>Future Implementation Section</h2>

- - Include the 12 extra questions that have been develped by th American ADHD Assocation and W.H.O. to develop the questionaire to be a more accurate assessment tool in a google sheet linking them to the program.
+ - Include the 12 extra questions that have been develped by th American ADHD Assocation and W.H.O. to develop the questionnaire to be a more accurate assessment tool in a google sheet linking them to the program.
- - Develop other healthcare question checks such as Peri-menopause / menopause tools to allow women to assess their symptoms in the security of their own home, allowing them to be more informed to be able to make the next decision in their health managment.
+ - Develop other healthcare question checks such as Peri-menopause / menopause tools to allow women to assess their symptoms in the security of their own home, allowing them to be more informed to be able to make the next decision in their health management.
- - Sexually Transmitted Disease checker - different sympthoms pertain to different STD's, ofthen embarrising - allow users to assess what they may have while educating them about STDs and informing them of the next steps they need to take and the consequces of not getting treatment.
+ - Sexually Transmitted Disease checker - different symptoms pertain to different STD's, often embarrassing - allow users to assess what they may have while educating them about STDs and informing them of the next steps they need to take and the consequces of not getting treatment.

 <h2>Technologies, Frameworks, Libraries and Programs Used:</h2>